George Durrant

 George Donald Durrant (born October 20, 1931) is a prominent member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-He has written or co-authored more than 50 books, been a university professor, worked in several positions in the LDS Church Educational System, a motivational speaker, and an LDS Church employee (he served as Director of Priesthood Genealogy, and worked on the Family Home Evening improvement program).
-He has taught Religion at Brigham Young University (BYU), and his published books include "Love at Home, Starring Father" (1976).
+He has written or co-authored more than 50 books, been a university professor, worked in several positions in the LDS Church's educational system (CES), a motivational speaker, and an LDS Church employee (he served as Director of Priesthood Genealogy, and worked on the Family Home Evening improvement program).
+He taught religion at Brigham Young University (BYU).

 Biography and education

 Durrant was born in American Fork, Utah.
 He served a mission for the LDS Church in England.
 He received a bachelor's degree from BYU in 1956, and later also received master's and doctorate degrees from BYU.

-Durrant married Marilyn Burnham (1931-2011) in 1956 and they had eight children, including Devin Durrant, a former professional basketball player and an LDS Church leader.
+Durrant married Marilyn Burnham (1931-2011) in 1956 and they had eight children, including Devin Durrant, a former professional basketball player and LDS Church leader.
 Marilyn died in October 2011 and Durrant married Susan Easton Black in 2013.

-Durrant was named Professor of the Year while teaching Religion at BYU, and in a student poll was voted as one of the 15 most influential people at the university.
+Durrant was named Professor of the Year while teaching religion at BYU, and in a student poll was voted as one of the 15 most influential people at the university.
 He also taught at the church's Institute of Religion in Orem, Utah.

 Durrant has been a senior consultant at the Covey Leadership Center.

-In the LDS Church, Durrant served as president of the Kentucky Tennessee Mission from 1972 to 1975, and later served as president of the Missionary Training Center (MTC) in Provo, Utah.
-He also served a Church Educational System mission to Toronto, Ontario, Canada.
-Durrant and his wife, Susan, have served a mission at the Nauvoo Illinois Temple (2013).
+In the LDS Church, Durrant served as president of the Kentucky Tennessee Mission from 1972 to 1975, and later as president of the Missionary Training Center (MTC) in Provo, Utah.
+He also served a CES mission to Toronto, Ontario, Canada.
+Durrant and his wife, Susan, served a mission at the Nauvoo Illinois Temple (2013).
 As of January 2016, they had served several church service historical missions in St. George, Utah.